-UĦM reconfirms its commitment to a cleaner environment.
+UHM reconfirms its commitment to a cleaner environment.
 It is well known that energy consumption is Malta's main pollution cause.
 Smarter energy consumption together with an increased supply of green energy would positively contribute to curb pollution.
-UĦM recommends to government the extension of subsidies on photovoltaic panels, solar water heaters and building insulation material.
-In addition, UĦM recommends the introduction of a rebate on energy efficient appliances.
+UHM recommends to government the extension of subsidies on photovoltaic panels, solar water heaters and building insulation material.
+In addition, UHM would like to recommend the introduction of a rebate on energy efficient appliances.
 The energy reduction brought about by such incentive can be considerable.
 An energy efficient fridge-freezer of 500 litres can consume 1,000 units less of electricity per annum.
 This would translate into cost savings of circa €121 per annum.

-(vi) The Civil Society Fund
+Civil Society Fund